 Early Life

 Alejandro Santo Domingo was born in New York City on February 13, 1977.
-He is the son of Julio Mario Santo Domingo, a Colombian billionaire, and Beatrice Dávila.
-He holds American, Colombian, and Spanish citizenship.
-Santo Domingo attended the Hotchkiss School and later earned a Bachelor of Arts in History from Harvard University.
+He is the son of the Colombian billionaire Julio Mario Santo Domingo and Beatrice Dávila.
+He is a U.S., Colombian, and Spanish citizen.
+He attended the Hotchkiss School and later earned a Bachelor of Arts in History from Harvard University.

 Rise to Success